Back to Living Real Change

 Urinary tract infections (UTIs) are a common problem for women.
 One in five women will experience a UTI at least once in her lifetime.
 A woman’s risk of having another UTI rises each time she has an infection.
 A UTI occurs when bacteria enter the urinary tract through the urethra and begin to multiply in the bladder.

 A 2013 study published by French researchers in the journal PLOS ONE suggests UTIs may be more common in warmer months.
 While the study didn’t establish cause and effect, researchers based their findings on the increase in sales of antibiotics used to treat UTIs in France as well as Google searches for the condition in seven countries, including the United States.
 Why the increase in infection rates?
 Some experts speculate changes in temperature, sexual activity and urination may play a role.
-Also, wearing tight-fitting clothing or swimsuits for an extended period of time traps moisture and may lead to growth of infection-causing bacteria.
+Also, wearing tight-fitting clothing or swimsuits for an extended period of time traps moisture and may lead to the growth of infection-causing bacteria.

 Symptoms of urinary tract infection include: